Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 5. FOOD!

-Okay, I know that women who give birth at a hospital can’t eat because of the extremely low risk of aspiration should a C-section be necessary.
+Okay, I know that women who give birth at a hospital can’t eat because of the extremely low risk of aspiration, should a C-section be necessary.
 But seriously… have you ever labored for 35 hours and tried to push a watermelon through a keyhole on an empty stomach?
-Yeah, it’s as fun as it sounds… That’s like trying to run a marathon on nothing but ice chips. 🙁 When you’re at home, you are free to eat whatever, whenever you’d like, during your labor because you need that fuel for energy to finish the race feeling strong.
+Yeah, it’s as fun as it sounds… That’s like trying to run a marathon on nothing but ice chips.
+When you’re at home, you are free to eat whatever, whenever you’d like, during your labor because you need that fuel for energy to finish the race feeling strong.

-Also, if you have dietary restrictions (for example, you only eat kosher food or gluten intolerance), you will have all the types of food you like to eat and can eat for your labor and after your baby is born.
+Also, if you have dietary restrictions (for example, you only eat kosher food or have gluten intolerance), you will have all the types of food you like to eat and can eat for your labor and after your baby is born.

 6. Less Expensive

-7. YOU are in Control
+7. YOU Are in Control

 Many women choose to give birth at home because they are afraid their birth plan will not be taken seriously at the hospital… and rightly so.
 I’ve heard people say that their doctor was entirely on board with everything on their birth plan, but then in the labor and delivery room, the doctor changed and ended up doing what they preferred and went against their plan.
 Yes, these things do happen.
 Even if you do have the best doctor, you aren’t guaranteed that your doctor will be on call the day you go into labor.
-Who knows which doctor will be working that night or day and what nurses you’ll have.
+Who knows which doctor will be working that night or day, and what nurses you’ll have?
 The last thing a laboring mother wants to do is argue over her birth plan and defend herself.
 She’s already going through enough.
 But unfortunately, this happens more often than you might think.

 Unlike a hospital birth, you are in control.
 If you want to move, you can move.
 If you want to eat, you can eat.
 You can walk outside, go to your garden, watch a movie, or have a dance party!
 Your partner is also allowed to be more involved — he may be able to catch the baby (if you and he feel comfortable with that), and he can cut the cord.
-You also can bring your baby immediately to your chest once they are born.
+You can also bring your baby to your chest immediately after they are born.
 There is no time constraint; you can hold and bond with your baby as long as you’d like.

 In some hospitals, the baby is cleaned and evaluated immediately after delivery in a warming unit, preventing mothers from spending time with the baby right after birth.
 For a home birth, cleaning and evaluation are done in your arms.
 The first hour after birth is the golden hour, and it’s the perfect time to bond by holding your baby skin-to-skin and start breastfeeding.